 - Interview on Skills: 1 hour interview with 2 team members

 During this interview you can ask the candidate to present past work or talk about their previous experience.
 This helps you assess the candidates' skills.
-You can use something like a score card to evaluate more objectively and more easily compare answers between candidates.
-Have a look here to find out how to make a score card.
-After the interview inform the candidate about the outcome and the next steps.
+You can use something like a job interview scorecard to evaluate more objectively and more easily compare answers between candidates.
+After the interview, inform the candidate about the outcome and the next steps.
 Keep in mind that the further along a candidate gets in your hiring process the more personal feedback you should give if you reject them.

 - Interview on Value: 1 hour interview with 2 team members

 Here you ask the candidate about their motivation and intentions.
 This helps you assess if candidates' values fit with your company's.
 Make sure there's plenty of time for the candidate to ask questions and allow them to share anything they think you should know about them.
 You can take this time to really get to know your candidate, their hobbies and what their working style is.
 And don't forget to show the candidate why your company is a great place to work.
 Show them the office (if you're not remote) and introduce them to some of your team.